-- ii.
-Appropriate pattern; - iii.
-Orientation of blast holes; and - iv.
-Confinement of the charge. - 5.7 Avoid secondary blasting as much as possible, rather, drop balling, using a heavy mass operated by a dragline shall be considered. - 5.8 Review blast design when necessary to ensure the size of the Maximum Instantaneous Charges (MICs), detonating sequence and that the correct stemming is in place. - 5.9 Utilise deck charges to reduce ground vibrations. - 5.10 Evacuate and guard all sites before shots are fired.
-A distinctive audible warning signal must be given before firing and at the all-clear, and notify nearby communities and homesteads of blasting times. - 5.11 After the firing of Blast pattern, a Post Blast inspection must be conducted by a Certified Blaster/Shotfirer to identify any potential hazards or evidence of a misfire and/or the associated corrective action required to make the area safe before an "ALL Clear" is given prior to personnel and/or equipment being allowed back into blast radius. - Blast Pattern should be allowed a "Post Blast Fume Dispersion" time of 30-40 minutes to allow prevailing winds or air currents enough time to readily dilute and dissipate to the atmosphere any gases generated in open pit blasting before the Re-entry of Personnel to this area. - 5.13 After entering Blast radius any person experiencing sudden acute effects of coughing, shortness of breath or irritation of the mucous membranes of the eyes, nose or throat following post-blast Nitric Oxide (NOx) events must be examined by a medical practitioner without delay, even if no NOx smell was noticed or symptoms are mild.
+- "ALL Clear" is given prior to personnel and/or equipment being allowed back into blast radius. - 5.11 Blast Pattern should be allowed a "Post Blast Fume Dispersion" time of 30-40 minutes to allow prevailing winds or air currents enough time to readily dilute and dissipate to the atmosphere any gases generated in open pit blasting before the Re-entry of Personnel to this area. - 5.12 After entering Blast radius any person experiencing sudden acute effects of coughing, shortness of breath or irritation of the mucous membranes of the eyes, nose or throat following post-blast Nitric Oxide (NOx) events must be examined by a medical practitioner without delay, even if no NOx smell was noticed or symptoms are mild.